Darwin to Adelaide is Australia’s best road trip

 - Take a self-guided tour through the historic Old Timers Mine which was hand dug in 1916.

 - For the ultimate underground experience check in at one of the ‘underground’ hotels.
 You will sleep like a baby!

 Where to stay in Coober Pedy

 Coober Pedy to Port Augusta

 Where to stay in Port Augusta

 Port Augusta to Adelaide

 If you’re looking for a change in scenery, turn off at Horricks Pass across the iconic Flinders Ranges to take the scenic route into Adelaide through the Clare Valley wine region.
 It’s a great opportunity to get off the main highway and explore some lovely boutique wineries, bed and breakfasts and exceptional restaurants.

-Adelaide – South Australia’s capital city
+Adelaide – South Australia’s capital

-Bursting with culture, entertainment and festivals and events Adelaide has some of Australia’s best award-winning restaurants in the heart of the city.
+Bursting with culture, entertainment and festivals and events, Adelaide has some of Australia’s best restaurants in the heart of the city.
 The gateway to some of Australia’s best wine country, Adelaide is loaded with historic buildings, lush parklands and stunning botanic gardens.